simon741/edu-devcamp/HOL/HOL4/README.md

     ![image](./media/2018-11-20-11-01-00.jpg)

 1. The `ApplicationInsights.config` in your project contains the `Instrumentation Key`.
+The Instrumentation Key is important, as it is the link that ties an application to the AI service.
+It can be found in the Azure Portal and you can add it to your web applications.
+In this case Visual Studio did it for you.

     ![image](./media/2018-11-20-11-45-00.jpg)

 We now have an instance of Application Insights created and ready for data gathering.
-The Instrumentation Key is important, as it is the link that ties an application to the AI service.

 The integration was done automatically by Visual Studio.
 When you are creating an ASP.NET web application **hosted** in Azure you can simply activate monitoring via the Azure Portal and don't have to touch your code at all.